Pediatric tinnitus

 The noise caused by tinnitus may be a ringing, buzzing, humming, hissing or clicking sound and can range in pitch.
 The noises can be distracting to a child, and make it difficult to pay attention and learn.
 In severe cases, tinnitus can cause psychological problems and hearing impairments.

-What are the signs and symptoms of Pediatric Tinnitus?
+What are the signs and symptoms of pediatric tinnitus?

 Some young children with tinnitus do not report any symptoms because they do not know that the sounds they hear are not normal.
-Symptoms of tinnitus may include:

 • Anxiety or depression